tytydraco/yessleep/out/Under_the_bed.md

 Goosebumps appeared on my arm immediately, the only thing I felt in that moment was pure fear.

-As the ball rolled back from under the bed I wondered if I had really locked the bathroom door after all.
+As the ball rolled back from under the bed I wondered if I had really locked the bathroom window after all.